 • Sourdough bread (I love this one from Goldminer)

-• Crumbled Italian sausage
+• Bulk Italian sausage (not breakfast sausage)

 • Cheeses: ricotta, fontina and sharp white cheddar